CreoDAMO/REPAR/auditor/README.md

 ### Architecture

-The system consists of three AI guilds orchestrated by a master coordinator:
+The system consists of six AI agents orchestrated by a master coordinator:

 #### 1. **Analyst Guild** (4 AI Agents)
 - **Claude Sonnet 4** (Anthropic) - Advanced reasoning and security analysis